-The nine acres grounds around Turton Tower contain a whole host of historical features mostly from its Victorian era, although the tower itself stretches back to Tudor and Medieval times.
+The nine acres of grounds around Turton Tower contain a whole host of historical features mostly from its Victorian era, although the tower itself stretches back to Tudor and Medieval times.
 The grounds and tea rooms are open all year around, with the tower itself open April through to October.

 Outside the tower we can see the Kay family’s garden, designed in the semi-formal style of the late 1880s and featuring yew trees and rhododendrons.
 There is a ruined Gothic folly chantry wall attached to the laundry room, which acts as a screen dividing the formal garden lawn from the woods.
 Close by in front of the house lies the date stone from Timberbottom Farm, the original home of the two skulls that now reside within the tower.
 The full story of the skulls and the strange goings on said to be connected with their presence is discussed at length here.

-Just a little away from the tower is a small cube shaped building which has been called variously a lodge or icehouse but is actually the pump house.
-This brought water from the reservoir from over the railway track to supply both the farm and tower.
+Just a little way from the tower is a small cube shaped building which has been called variously a lodge or icehouse but is actually the pump house.
+This brought water from the reservoir over the railway track to supply both the farm and tower.

 Near to the stables is one of two castellated railway bridges.
 When the Blackburn to Bolton railway line was put through the estate in 1848, the bridges were designed to be in keeping with the feel of the tower.
 The one near the stables is the larger of the two and has steps you can climb up to a turret.
 This gives you good views of the track, and indeed you can see the other bridge just a quarter of a mile away further up the line.
 The smaller one allowed cattle to cross the railway, and is the one that many walkers will have used on their way up to see the ruined stone circle on the moor at Chetham Close.